tendermint/tendermint/docs/tutorials/go-built-in.md

 }
 ```

-As for the logger, we use the build-in library, which provides a nice
+As for the logger, we use the built-in library, which provides a nice
 abstraction over [go-kit's
 logger](https://github.com/go-kit/kit/tree/master/log).